-The development shall not be brought into use until the access and turning head has been constructed in accordance with the approved drawing(s).
+The dwellings hereby permitted shall not be occupied until the access and turning head has been constructed in accordance with the approved drawings.

 Reason: In the interest of road safety.
 This condition is imposed in accordance with the National Planning Policy Framework (March 2012) and Policy CS13 of the West Berkshire Core Strategy (2006-2026).